hashicorp/consul/website/source/docs/agent/options.html.markdown

   * <a name="recursor_timeout"></a><a href="#recursor_timeout">`recursor_timeout`</a> Timeout used
   by Consul when recursively querying an upstream DNS server.
 See <a href="#recursors">`recursors`</a>
   for more details.
 Default is 2s.
+This is available in Consul 0.7 and later.

   * <a name="disable_compression"></a><a href="#disable_compression">`disable_compression`</a> If
   set to true, DNS responses will not be compressed.
 Compression was added and enabled by default